MeterianHQ/meterian-github-action/README.md

 #### `autofix_with_pr`

 **Optional** The flag to instruct the action on whether a pull request should be opened as a result of the autofix.
-When set to `true` a pull request containing the changes applied by the autofix will be opened.
+When set to `true` a pull request for each change applied by the autofix will be opened.

 #### `autofix_with_issue`

 **Optional** The flag to instruct the action on whether an issue should be opened as a result of the autofix.
-When set to `true` an issue will be opened to display unsolved problems within your repository.
+When set to `true` an issue for each unsolved problem within your repository will be opened to display.

 #### `autofix_with_report`